 Our goal is to expand this collection of images to encompass a range of economic realities, ages, body types, etc., while recognizing that these diverse traits can be used in both productive and damaging ways.
 An unconsidered use of a homeless person in a rendering, or the use thereof for the purpose of establishing a more gritty, real aesthetic might be insensitive or even outright offensive if the project doesn't conceptually and normatively engage issues of homelessness.

 But ultimately, in order to address real issues, architecture has to recognize and represent them.
-Not every project can - or should - address every issue, but our intention here is to provide the architectural community with a range of possibilities that allow for thoughtful representation of real people.
+Not every project can - or should - address every issue, but our intention here is to provide student architects with a range of possibilities that allow for thoughtful representation of real people.
 As always, this is meant to be an ongoing dialogue, so please express your thoughts below, or by sending us an email!